I want to pump gas.

 And while you may not have a crystal ball to see into your future and find the answer to whether you'll choose college vs. trade school, at least you have this article to look back on while you debate (as long as you bookmark it, that is).

 Want to learn more about a career in the trades?
-Check out our case study page to hear from real trade business owners who’ve grown a successful career on the tools.
+Check out our case studies to hear from real trade business owners who’ve grown a successful career on the tools.